anujayghosh/chess-analyzer/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser to access the application.

 ## Deployment on Render

+This application is deployed and available at: **[https://chess-analyzer-v7uy.onrender.com](https://chess-analyzer-v7uy.onrender.com)**

 This application is configured for easy deployment on Render.com.